\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Exercise

-A movie lasts 1 hour 45 minutes.
-How many minutes is that?
+A movie lasts 1 hour and 45 minutes.
+How many minutes is that in total?

 1 h 45 min = min